 - Place mounds on a large plate or tray and place in the freezer while you wash the mixing bowl and make the cream cheese filling.

-- Cream Cheese Filling – To the bowl of a stand mixer fitted with the paddle attachment (or large mixing bowl and electric mixer) combine the cream cheese, sugar, and beat on medium-high speed until fluffy and creamed, about 4 minutes.
+- To the bowl of a stand mixer fitted with the paddle attachment (or large mixing bowl and electric mixer) combine the cream cheese, sugar, and beat on medium-high speed until fluffy and creamed, about 4 minutes.

 - Using a small spoon, equally distribute filling among dough mounds, smoothing the tops lightly with the back of the spoon or a spatula.

 - Bake for about 12 minutes, or until edges have set and cream cheese is just set; don’t overbake for soft cookies (bake a few minutes longer for firmer cookies).
 Cookies firm up as they cool.

-Softbatch Cream Cheese Chocolate Chip Cookies — Move over butter, cream cheese makes these cookies thick and super soft!
+Softbatch Cream Cheese Chocolate Chip Cookies — Move over, butter, cream cheese makes these cookies thick and super soft!
 Pinned 300k+ times!